invzbl3/EnergyDashboard/README.md

    5. Extend your dashboard with a simple user interface and visualize the time zone differences within the data.

-   *Submit your code as a HTML file to Gitlab for this step (no submssion required on Moodle).*
+   *Submit your code as a HTML file to Gitlab for this step (no submission required on Moodle).*

 ===========================================================================